 MPN EXTERNALLY-LED PATIENT FOCUSED DRUG DEVELOPMENT MEETING

-The Patient-Focused Drug Development (PFDD) initiative aims to more systematically obtain the patient perspective on specific diseases and their treatments.
-The patient perspective is critical in helping the FDA understand the context in which regulatory decisions are made for new drugs.
-PFDD meetings give FDA and other key stakeholders, including medical product developers, health care providers, federal partners, an important opportunity to hear directly from patients, their families, caregivers, and patient advocates about the symptoms that matter most to them, the impact the disease has on patients’ daily lives, and patients’ experiences with currently available treatments.
-This input can inform FDA’s decisions and oversight both during drug development and during our review of a marketing application.
-Click here for more.
+The Patient-Focused Drug Development (PFDD) initiative at FDA aims to more systematically obtain the patient perspective on specific diseases and their treatments.
+PFDD meetings give FDA and other key stakeholders an important opportunity to hear directly from patients, their families, caregivers, and patient advocates about the symptoms that matter most to them, the impact the disease has on patients’ daily lives, and patients’ experiences with currently available treatments.
+This input can inform FDA’s decisions and oversight both during drug development and during their review of a marketing application.

-On Monday, September 16th, twelve courageous people living with Polycythemia Vera, Essential Thrombocythemia and Myelofibrosis took the stage in Bethesda, MD at the Externally-Led Patient-Focused Drug Development Meeting on Myeloproliferative Neoplasms.
-They discussed how health events and living with chronic cancer continues to disrupt their lives, their symptom burden, and what strategies they use for managing them as well as their experiences with various medications and clinical trials.
-But most importantly, each patient spoke about their hopes for the future as it pertains to drug development.
-YOU have a chance to weigh in as well.
-For the next 30 days, we will be collecting YOUR feedback on what issues you are living with, what benefits you would like to experience with further drug development.
-Just send an email with your name and diagnosis to firstname.lastname@example.org (we will not share your name or email).
+At the externally-led Patient-Focused Drug Development meeting on MPNs, people living with ET, PV and MF discussed how health events and living with chronic cancer disrupts their lives, their symptom burden, and what strategies they use for managing them as well as their experiences with various medications and clinical trials.
+Most importantly, each patient spoke about their hopes for the future as it pertains to drug development.

-The PFDD was hosted by the MPN Research Foundation in collaboration with other advocacy organizations in the MPN space such as MPN Advocacy and Education International, The Leukemia & Lymphoma Society, MPN Cancer Connection, MPN Education Foundation as well as UT Health San Antonio MD Anderson Cancer Center’s Drs.
-Ruben Mesa and Robyn Scherber.
+The externally-led PFDD was hosted by the MPN Research Foundation in collaboration with MPN Advocacy and Education International, MPN Cancer Connection, MPN Education Foundation and The Leukemia & Lymphoma Society.